Decoding Autism Now

 Biology of Autism — Cascade Map

 A simplified overview of the mechanistic chain connecting upstream biological triggers to autism's core neural and behavioral features.
-See Biology of Autism — Cascade Detailed Map for full molecular detail.
+For full molecular detail see Biology of Autism — Pathways Map.

 See framework disclaimer below